 The McNay print collection is recognized for its focus on the graphics of the 19th and 20th centuries as well as for the overall quality of its holdings.
 Particular areas of strength are 19th c.
 French and American prints, German Expressionist graphics, and post-1960 American works on paper.

 Twenty-three acres of sloping lawns and wooded paths are home to a Japanese-inspired garden and a collection of major works of modern outdoor sculpture.
 Highlights include pieces by Alexander Liberman, Tony Smith, and Joel Shapiro.

 Over decades of active collecting, Jeanne and Irving Mathews developed one of the finest collections of 19th and 20th century French art glass in the United States along with a formidable library on the subject.

-The Tobin Collection emphasizes scene and costume designs for European and American theatre from the 16th century to the present.
+The McNay's theatre collection emphasizes European and American theatre from the 16th century to the present.
 Highlights include Baroque festivals, Shakespeare plays, the Ballets Russes, Broadway musicals, and contemporary operas.